Yasi92/read-and-recommend/testing.md

-  - All the links and buttons on the website were checked repeatedlly.
+  - All the links and buttons on the website were checked repeatedly.
   - The website has been manually tested and evaluated by my mentor "Richard Wells" and I was provided with valuable feedback and ideas.
-  - Friends and aquaintaces were asked to review the website, its content and the user experience overall.
+  - Friends and acquaintances were asked to review the website, its content, and the user experience overall.